 A number of key positive findings in the report support McCracken’s assessment:

-• 75% of small business owners said they are confident about the future of their own business, up from 64% six months ago as reflected in the NSBA’s mid-year report and representing the highest level of confidence reported in three years
+• 75% of small business owners (including those involved in environmentally friendly business opportunities) said they are confident about the future of their own business, up from 64% six months ago as reflected in the NSBA’s mid-year report and representing the highest level of confidence reported in three years

 • The percentage of business owners who anticipate a recessionary economy is less than half of what it was just six months back, down from 30% to 14%

 • 47% expect growth in 2012, while 17% report their business is already growing

 • And while the number of business owners who reported increasing their number of employees remained stable, there was a slight drop in the number of them who reported decreasing their workforce from 26% to 23%―the lowest level in more than three years.
 “Taken in context of the last three years and the ongoing economic slump, these employment numbers show some progress and a trend of moving in a positive direction,” the report states.

 Conducted online from December 19, 2011, to January 9, 2012, among 450 small-business owners representing every industry in every state in the nation, the survey also sought clarity from respondents as to what specific challenges they face with respect to future growth.
 Economic uncertainty at 66% was cited as the number one threat to the expansion and survival of today’s small businesses, while regulatory burdens ran a close second at 40% (up from 31% six months ago).
 The decline in consumer spending (39%), cost of benefits (34%), the growing national debt (24%), lack of capital (21%) and taxes (19%) also ranked in the minds of many respondents.